ipa320/ipa_seminar/ipa_seminar_perception/README.md

 ### 2. Passthrough filter

-Now we add a passthrough filter in order to crop the background of the point cloud.
+Now we add a passthrough filter in order to crop the wall in the background of the point cloud.
+This step will enhance the following processing step.
+Additional information is available [here](http://pointclouds.org/documentation/tutorials/passthrough.php#passthrough).

 #### 2.1.
 Run the filter